Main

 Mineral & Metal Resources Mineral & Metal Resources Environmental measures/metal and battery recycling businesses We will contribute to achieve a circular economy through our metal and battery recycling businesses.
 Expand our metal and battery recycling businesses that contribute to the promotion of a circular economy.
 Promote and expand metal and battery recycling business.

 • We are promoting reuse and recycling business for EV waste battery cells and packs.
+We established a new joint venture J-Cycle Inc., and expect to commence operations of a battery recycling plant in Ibaraki Prefecture, Japan.

 • AFFORDABLE AND CLEAN ENERGY